aws-samples/config-resource-compliance-dashboard/README.md

 Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, region and resource-specific fields (e.g. IP addresses for EC2).
 Option to filter resources by the custom tags that you use to categorize workloads, such as Application, Owner and Environment.
 The name of the tags will be provided by you during installation.

 #### AWS Config Aggregator Dashboard
-Graphs from the AWS Config [Aggregator Dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) are added here, so that you can share it without managing read-only access to the AWS Config console.
+Graphs from the AWS Config [Aggregator Dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) are added here, so that you can share it without managing read-only access to the AWS Config Console.

 #### Tag compliance
 Visualize the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
 You can deploy this rule to find resources in your accounts that were not launched with your desired tag configurations by specifying which resource types should have tags and the expected value for each tag.
 The rule can be deployed multiple times in AWS Config.
 To display data on the dashboard, the rules must have a name that starts with `required-tags`.